anur0n/academic-personal-webpage-kickstart/content/post/obstacle-tower-challenge-summary/index.md

 ---
 title: 'Obstacle Tower Challenge'
-subtitle: 'A short summary of the new AI agent benchmarking environment.'
+subtitle: 'A short summary on the new AI agent benchmarking environment.'
-summary: A short summary of the new AI agent benchmarking environment.
+summary: A short summary on the new AI agent benchmarking environment.
 authors:
 - admin
 tags: